 - Use a desk or table to take your exam as if you are in a classroom setting.
 If there are reasons you cannot do this then you must contact your Course Coordinator before you take an exam. - Test in a quiet, secure, fully lighted room.
 No music shall be played in the background. - Lighting must be "daylight" quality and overhead is preferred if at all possible.
 If overhead is not possible, the light source should not be behind the student. - No other people in the room at any time during the examination. - If pets are in the room they must not interfere with testing (noise, on the keyboard, in front of the camera). - No communicating with others by any means, with the exception of contact with FNU IT support staff or Proctorio support staff or the faculty member. - No talking aloud during the examination.
-You may not read the questions aloud to yourself. - No leaving the room at any time for any reason. - All other books, papers, notebooks or other materials, unless specifically permitted in written guidelines for a particular examination, must be removed.
-You may use the electronic whiteboard provided by Proctorio, but a physical whiteboard is not allowed. - No other portable electronic devices shall be in the room including cell phones.
+You may not read the guestions aloud to yourself. - No leaving the room at any time for any reason. - No eating or drinking during the examination. - All other books, papers, notebooks or other materials, unless specifically permitted in written guidelines for a particular examination, must be removed.
+You may use the electronic whiteboard provided by Proctorio, but a physical whiteboard is not allowed.

+- No other portable electronic devices shall be in the room including cell phones.
 If a student encounters a testing issue and needs to retrieve a cell phone, announce this to the camera so your issue can be documented during the exam (For example, say to the camera "My screen just went blank and I am now getting my phone to call support...").
 Send a follow-up email to your Course Coordinator about the incident immediately after the exam. - No writing may be visible on desk or on walls. - You may not use headphones. - Any other computer monitors or televisions in the testing environment must be powered off. - The webcam and microphone must be operational. - A proper ID (driver's license or FNU ID) must be clearly shown at the beginning of each exam. - The room scan should be completed in a standing position.
 The desk and surrounding areas, including the floor, must be clearly shown.
+If your testing device has a built-in camera, such as on a laptop, you must show your screen and surrounding work area using a mirror.
 Please review how to do a proper room scan before taking your exam.